-Appropriation unit code/appropriation
+Appropriation unit code/appropriation unit description

-unit desc cription

 200 personal services & employee benefits

 300 contractual services

 400 other

 500 other financing uses

 600 non-budgeted

-(a) Devenue estacorias of annuomistions to state aconsise are listed 1

-(c) Revenue categories of appropriations to state agencies are listed below.
-The budgetary comparison statements for state agencies shall be presented in the audit report by the revenue categories shown below and by the expenditure categories that appear in the agency's final approved budget.
+Revenue categories of appropriations to state agencies are listed below.
+The (c) budgetary comparison statements for state agencies shall be presented in the audit report by the revenue categories shown below and by the expenditure categories that appear in the agency's final approved budget.

 - (i) state general fund;

 - (ii) other state funds;

 - (iii) internal service funds/inter-agency transfers; or

 - (iv) federal funds.

-- (d) For more detail about the SHARE chart of accounts see the DFA website.
+For more detail about the SHARE chart of accounts see the DFA website. (d) (6)

-(6) Reversions to state general fund:
+Reversions to state general fund:

-(a) All reversions to the state general fund shall be identified in the financial statements by the fiscal year of appropriation (i.e., reversion to state general fund - FY 16).
+All reversions to the state general fund shall be identified in the financial (a) statements by the fiscal year of appropriation (i.e., reversion to state general fund - FY 16).
 The gross amount of the appropriation and the gross amount of the reversion shall be shown separately.